simonmichael/hledger/MANUAL.md

 options can appear anywhere: `-f`, `--rules-file`, `--alias`, `--help`, `--debug`, `--version`.

-Note: at present there is an issue with hledger's command-line option handling: there can not be a space between a flag and its value.
-So eg you must use `-w100` or `--width=100`, not `-w 100` or `--width 100`.

 Arguments are also command-specific, but usually they form a [query](#queries) which selects a subset of the journal, eg transactions in a certain account.